 Table 7 below summarises the differences between investing in Managed Funds, Term Deposits, Cash and the Managed Account through your Accumulation or Pension Account(s) and investing as a direct investor.
-More specific information about the risks and benefits, fees and costs of investment options accessible through Australian Practical Superannuation will be available in the PDS or other offer document for the particular investment, available in the Secure Online Portal or through your financial adviser.
+More specific information about the risks and benefits, fees and costs of investment options accessible through YourChoice Super will be available in the PDS or other offer document for the particular investment, available in the Secure Online Portal or through your financial adviser.
 You should also read the important information in Part 6 Fees and costs of this Guide.

 Investing through your Account(s) Investing directly How investments are held Investments are held in the name of our Custodian.
 You hold investments directly.
 Cooling-off rights Do not apply for accessible investments.
 You have the right under the Corporations Act to return a Managed Fund or Managed Account Model Portfolio investment within 14 days and receive a refund of your investment amount, less certain fees and charges, and less or plus market movements (where applicable).
 Distributions Held within your Account.
 Concessional tax treatment generally applies to investment earnings.
 Paid either as income to you or reinvested No concessional tax treatment applies.
 Reports and statements Access to consolidated reports and other information on all investments held in your Account.
 You receive reports and statements from different managers or product issuers and you need to consolidate them yourself.
 Communications We do not send you investor communications such as notices of meetings, or notices of changes in fees.
 If you request them from us, we charge you a fee. of \$50 per copy.
 You receive investor communications directly from each Fund Manager/ product issuer.
+Voting rights You cannot participate in investor meetings and have no voting rights in respect of any Managed Funds that you invest in.
+Where we receive notices of meetings or resolutions that relate to the accessible investment, we will not generally pass this information on to you or your Nominated Representative.
+As a unit holder in a Managed Fund or Listed Securities you could be asked to vote on certain resolutions.

-Part 1: About Australian Practical Superannuation
+Part 1: About YourChoice Super &gt;

-Part 2: How super works •
+Part 2: How super works &gt;

-Part 3: Benefits of investing with Australian Practic Superannuation al •
+Part 3: Benefits of investing with YourChoice Super •

-Part 4: Risks of super •
+Part 4: Risks of super &gt;

 Part 5: How we invest your money &gt;

 Part 6: Fees and costs &gt;

-Part 6: Fees and costs Part 7: How super is taxed &gt;
+Part 7: How super is taxed &gt;

-&gt; &gt; &gt;

-Part 7: How super is taxed
+Part 8: How to open and operate an Account &gt;

+Part 9: Other important information &gt;

+Part 10: Key definitions •